Questions or Concerns

 For example: Members of the medical staff, the risk or quality improvement manager, or members of the quality improvement team may use information in your health record to assess the care and outcomes in your case and others like it.
 This information will then be used in an effort to continually improve the quality and effectiveness of the health care and service we provide.

 In addition to our use of health information for treatment, payment and health care operations, there are other circumstances in which we may use and disclose your health information without your authorization.
 We have provided below a list of those circumstances.

 Business Associates: There are some services provided in our organization through contacts with business associates.
 Examples include physician services in the Emergency Department, radiology and certain laboratory tests.
-When these services are contracted, we may disclose your health information to our business associate so that they can perform the job we've asked them to do and bill you or your third-party payer for services rendered.
-To protect your health information, however, we require the business associate to appropriately safeguard your information.
+When these services are contracted, we may disclose your health information to our business associate so that they can perform the job we’ve asked them to do and bill you or your third-party payer for services rendered.
+To protect your health information, however, we require the business associate and their subcontractors to appropriately safeguard your information.

 Directory: Unless you notify us that you object, we will use your name, location in the facility, general condition, and religious affiliation for directory purposes.
 This information may be provided to members of the clergy and, except for religious affiliation, to other people who ask for you by name.

 Appointment Reminders: We may use or disclose your health information to provide you with appointment reminders (such as voicemail messages, postcards or letters).

 Notification: We may use or disclose information to notify or assist in notifying a family member, personal representative, or another person responsible for your care, your location, and general condition.

 Communication with Family: Health professionals, using their best judgment, may disclose to a family member, other relative, close personal friend or any other person you identify, health information relevant to that person’s involvement in your care or payment related to your care.